-5. Do you try to go to different doctors because of an issue they are having with getting their prescription written from their original pain doctor?
+5. Do you go to different doctors because they have an issue getting a prescription written from their primary doctor?

 If this is the case, they might be “doctor shopping,” perhaps without even knowing it.
-As mentioned above, doctor and pharmacy shopping is becoming more difficult due to new laws enacted to help treat the prescription addiction epidemic.
+As mentioned above, doctor and pharmacy shopping is becoming difficult due to new laws enacted to contain the prescription epidemic.
 Taking different prescriptions from different doctors can easily lead to overdose.
 Every prescribing doctor needs to know exactly what prescriptions you are currently taking to ensure safe and effective treatment.

 6. How long have you been taking painkillers?

 Prescription pain killers are usually not an ideal way to manage chronic pain.
 They’re much more effective for acute pain, which should pass in a matter of weeks in most cases.
 If the person you know is still taking this medication many months or even years later, it’s worth checking to see if they’re exhibiting other behaviors of addiction.

 While prescription pain medications are often useful and sometimes necessary to treat moderate to severe pain, they are far from harmless.
 It is important to monitor your intake of these medications and maintain an open and honest dialogue with your doctor.
 Always express your concerns about possible addiction (especially if you have a history of addiction) with your doctor so that he or she can work with you to provide the safest and most beneficial treatment.